 Preparing Your Home

 Professional Photographs: Showing off your home with the right lighting from the proper angles with the correct lens is critical to your success.
 Absolutely critical!
-Gone are the days when brokers point and shoot with their own cameras.
-I work with the best professional photographers in the business who will come to your home and photograph it to its maximum appeal.
+Gone are the days when brokers point and shoot with their own phone or small cameras.
+I will provide the best professional photography for a maximum appeal, and capture your home at its best.
 Your home will truly stand out against the competition.

 First Impression: How your property appears from the outside is important.
-To made a good first impression on a buyer (or broker), a clean driveway and a freshly mown lawn or a trimmed hedge will work wonders.
-Do a critical inspection of the exterior of your property paying special attention to the condition of your windows, shutters, screens and gutters.
+To make a good first impression on a buyer (or broker), a clean driveway with a beautiful xeriscape landscaping design with a lot of detail and elements that are unmistakably southwest will work wonders.
+Do a critical inspection of the exterior of your property paying special attention to the condition of your windows, shutters, screens and gutters (if applicable).
 One of the first thing a buyer will notice is the need for painting.
 If your home looks like it needs painting, many buyers will form an unfavorable impression of the general condition of the property.
 Elsewhere, little things count: make sure the front door is spotless, including the doorknob, and that the windows gleam.

 Cleanliness Counts: Once inside your home, one of the key factor that influences buyers is cleanliness.
-Do a room-by-room cleaning and don’t forget any out of sight areas because that is often where a discriminating buyer will look first.
+Do a room-by-room cleaning and don’t forget any out-of-sight areas because that is often where a discriminating buyer will look first.
 The state of the carpets can also be a determining factor.
-At the very lease, have your carpets cleaned, and if they are worn, it is wise to replace them or remove them if there is hardwood underneath.
+At the very least, have your carpets cleaned, and if they are worn, it is wise to replace them or remove them if there are tiles underneath.

 Before Buyers Come To Your Home:

 - Turn on all inside lights, even during the day